osama392/packet-tracer-asa5506x-setup/README.md

 # Cisco ASA 5506-X Firewall Configuration on Packet Tracer

 ## Description
 This project showcases the configuration of the Cisco ASA 5506-X firewall using Cisco Packet Tracer.
 It demonstrates a full-access firewall setup without any restrictions, making it ideal for learning and simulation purposes.
-The configuration includes basic routing, NAT, access control lists (ACLs), and security zones to replicate real-world deployment scenarios.
+The configuration includes basic routing, NO NAT,NO access control lists (ACLs), and security zones to replicate real-world deployment scenarios.

 ## Objectives
 - Configure a fully open ASA 5506-X firewall.